NREL/EnergyPlus/src/Transition/InputRulesFiles/Rules9-3-0-to-9-4-0.md

 Field 4 (N1) remains the same; however it is no longer the last field.
 See the newly added Field 5 (N2) below.

 Newly added Field 5 (N2): MaxAllowedDelTemp, supplied with minimu, maximum, and default values.

+# Object Change: `LifeCycleCost:UsePriceEscalation`

+The first field was changed from `LCC Price Escalation Name` to `Name` to conform with common conventions.
+Unicity of the Name is now enforced by the InputProcessor as a result.